-Residents were allotted six weeks to respond, from the 4th of November to the 17th of December.
+The six week period to respond is from the 4th of November to the 17th of December.
 However, those who had previously responded were only notified on the 17th of November, effectively reducing the actual consultation period to four weeks.